Skip to content

 50%

-What Is the Chain of Responsibility (CoR)?
+Chain of Responsibility (CoR) duties

-Chain of responsibility (CoR) is the legal framework under the Heavy Vehicle National Law (HVNL) that holds every party in the road transport supply chain accountable for transport safety.
-The new chain of responsibility legislation applies to heavy vehicles over 4.5 tonnes operating in ACT, NSW, QLD, SA, TAS, and VIC.
-Everyone in the supply chain shares a responsibility to ensure the safety of the heavy vehicle transport of goods across Australian roads.
+Chain of responsibility (CoR) is the legal framework under the Heavy Vehicle National Law that holds every party in the road transport supply chain accountable for safety.
+The chain of responsibility legislation applies to heavy vehicles over 4.5 tonnes operating in the ACT, NSW, QLD, SA, TAS, and VIC.
+Western Australia runs equivalent heavy vehicle duties through Main Roads WA rather than the HVNL.
+To understand the chain of responsibility, start here: everyone in that supply chain shares the responsibility to ensure the safe transport of goods across Australian roads, whether or not they ever sit behind the wheel.

 Ctrack platform dashboard view